Accept your offer

 - TOEFL: if you are taking the paper-based TOEFL, you need to complete the Test of Written English (achieving a minimum score in the TWE is a requirement of the University).

-- La Trobe College Australia: you could also meet the English language conditions by completing English for Further Studies 5B or 6B (5B for undergraduate or 6B for postgraduate level) at La Trobe College Australia.
+- La Trobe College Australia: you could also meet the English language conditions by completing English for Further Studies 5B or 6B (5B for undergraduate or 6B for a postgraduate level) at La Trobe College Australia.

 - The Australian Department of Home Affairs requires students to provide a minimum IELTS score proof as part of the student visa application process.